amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

 struct Pong;
 ```

-We'll be implementing the State trait on this struct, which is used by Amethyst's state machine to start, stop, and update the game.
+We'll be implementing the [State][st] trait on this struct, which is used by Amethyst's state machine to start, stop, and update the game.
 But for now we'll just implement one method:

 ```rust,ignore
 impl State for Pong {